The 20 Best Horner Syndrome Doctors Near Me in Vermont, US

 English

-Elizabeth Houle is an Ophthalmologist in Burlington, Vermont.
+Elizabeth Houle is an Ophthalmologist practicing medicine in Burlington, Vermont.
 Dr. Houle is rated as an Experienced provider by MediFind in the treatment of Horner Syndrome.
-Her top areas of expertise are Ptosis, Eyelid Drooping, Entropion, and Ectropion.
-Dr. Houle is currently accepting new patients.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Eyelid Drooping, Ptosis, Entropion, and Ectropion.

 Experienced in Horner Syndrome